GitCodings/Stack-A4-SQL/README.md

 (SELECT JSON_ARRAYAGG(JSON_OBJECT('id', c.id, 'name', c.name, 'units', c.units))
  FROM class c
      JOIN student_class sc ON c.id = sc.class_id
- WHERE sc.student_id = :studentId) AS classes  -- Notice that we name this column as classes FROM student s
+ WHERE sc.student_id = :studentId) AS jsonArrayString  -- Notice that we name this column as classes FROM student s
 WHERE s.id = :studentId;
 ```